FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 6 - Visual Studio Team Services (VSTS)/README.md

 > **Note**
 > Be sure to select **Hosted VS2017** as build Agent.

 When you are done, click on the *Save & Queue*.
-A build agent should start building your soluiton.
-If everything work corretly, you  **Build succeeded**.
+A build agent should start building your solution.
+If everything works correctly, you  **Build succeeded**.

 ## Testing time

-NAvigate in your reaschly deplyed application.
+Navigate in your freshly deployed application.
 If you are not sure of the URL, go to portal.azure.com.
 Once in the application, navigate to the About page.
 Now let's fix this.

 VSTS contains a very good editor so let fix this online.
 As an option, you could clone the repository to your PC fix the code from there and push it back to VSTS.

  ![CloneCode][CloneCode]

 In our case, we will fix it online.
 Navigate to the code in find the `HomeController.cs` file.
 Edit the file to fix the Error.
-Once you are done, COmmit your work and add a comment.
-This should trigger our build, and after few minute you should have your fix live in Azure.
+Once you are done, Commit your work and add a comment.
+This should trigger our build, and after few minutes, you should have your fix live in Azure.

 [CreateProject]: Media/CreateProject.png "Creating a new Project"